 This looks like a safe option for mortgages in Tenerife you could apply for.

-The following incidence about a property with strings attached is not outright fraud but isn't far from it.
+The following incidence about a property with strings attached that was not outright fraud but wasn't far from it.

 In the summer of